Maria Stark: Other versions

-Ultimate Marvel

 The Ultimate Marvel version of the character is renamed Maria Cerrera, the second wife of Howard Stark.
 Maria was a brilliant scientist who suffered a genetic accident while she was pregnant with her and Howard's child.
 After Maria died during childbirth, Howard uses a newly invented biological armor to save the life of their son named after Antonio Cerrera (Maria's brother) who died at a young age.
-Years later, Howard's first wife Loni tells Tony twice that she wishes she could have been Tony's mother under different circumstances, but Tony still prefers his own mother.
-While what has been depicted is retconned as an in-universe fictional TV show about Iron Man's life, the actual Ultimate version of her character is briefly mentioned by her other son Gregory Stark when he jokingly says how he "came out of [Maria] before [Tony]".
+These events were later retconned as an in-universe television series about Iron Man's life.